School of Humanities

 Funding and Assistantships

-The Graduate History Program offers several competitive assistantships for both M.A. and Ph.D. students.
-The deadline to apply is February 10 for the following fall semester (the application for admission must be complete by February 10 to be considered for an assistantship).
+The History Graduate Program offers several competitive assistantships for both M.A. and Ph.D. students.
+The deadline to apply is February 1 for the following fall semester (the application for admission must be complete by February 1 to be considered for an assistantship).
 First time applicants should indicate on their application and in their statement of purpose that they wish to be considered for an assistantship.

 Students on assistantships who are working on their M.A. usually serve as a grader in a section of World Civilizations I/II, a tutor in the History Lab, or an assistant to a faculty member.
 At the Ph.D. level, students may serve as a grader, a faculty assistant, or teach their own sections of History 101 or 102.
 Other types of assistantship may also be assigned.
 Assistants work no more than twenty (20) hours a week; they receive a stipend, full tuition waiver (in-state or out-of-state if necessary) and basic health insurance (with a student co-pay each pay period).